Bonomo31/RatioWaveNet2/README.md

-# RatioWaveNet2
+# RatioWaveNet
-RatioWaveNet2 is an EEG motor-imagery classifier built on top of the TCFormer architecture.
+RatioWaveNet is an EEG motor-imagery classifier built on top of the TCFormer architecture.
 The model preserves the temporal convolutional transformer core from TCFormer while adding a learnable graph neural network (GNN) front-end to capture spatial dependencies between EEG channels, resulting in a spatially aware temporal model for robust brain–computer interface research.

 ## Overview
 - **TCFormer-inspired backbone:** The model directly adapts the TCFormer design and training strategy, crediting the original repository (https://github.com/altaheri/TCFormer) for the temporal-convolutional transformer baseline.